 One of the big ways women and minorities can ensure more accurate, equitable representation is by diversifying the people who devise the plots.
 Women’s involvement in Hollywood hovers around 30% industry-wide; when it comes to screenwriting that number drops significantly to about 15%.
 This eye-popping disparity may be why a new writer’s lab for female screenwriters over 40 has already received so much attention.

 Funded largely by Hollywood superstar Meryl Streep, The Writer’s Lab is a partnership between New York Women In Film and Television (NYWIFT) and IRIS (a collective of female filmmakers) that will select eight female screenwriters for a three-day workshop of intensive script development and screenplay polishing.
 Each participant will be paired with already-successful female, writers and producers; the hope being to give a leg up to a demographic too often overlooked.
-“After decades of ageism and sexism in our culture and in our films, the complex voices of mature women are in danger of being lost entirely.”

 As NYWIFT director Terry Lawler noted in a statement: “After decades of ageism and sexism in our culture and in our films, the complex voices of mature women are in danger of being lost entirely.
 Women must address this inequality by taking ownership of that narrative.”